 I’ve already listed the best cash back rewards credit cards, but another popular area is travel rewards credit cards.
 These are often sponsored by airlines and hotel chains, but not always.
 While travel rewards won’t be as flexible as cash, the potential value can be much greater.
 I’ve been able to stay at historic hotels and fly all around the world with these kinds of cards, something I probably would never do otherwise.

 Here are what I see as the top travel and airline miles credit cards available on the market today.
 For each card, I’ll try to provide real-life examples on how what you can use the miles or points to redeem for rewards.

-The card features 2 points per dollar spent on travel and dining as well as travel expenses, and 1 point per dollar spent on everything else.
-You also earn a 7% annual dividend on all the points earned during the year.
+The card features 2 points per dollar spent on travel and dining at restaurants as well as travel expenses, and 1 point per dollar spent on everything else.
 No foreign transaction fees when using the card abroad.
 No annual fee the first year, $95 after that.

 “Disclaimer: This content is not provided or commissioned by the issuer.
 Opinions expressed here are author’s alone, not those of the issuer, and have not been reviewed, approved or otherwise endorsed by the issuer.
 This site may be compensated through the issuer’s Affiliate Program.”